luizfelipedasilva678/SImple-Timer/README.md

 # simple-time-v2
-Just a simple time made with JacaScript, HTML and CSS using Date object
+Just a simple timer made with JavaScript, HTML and CSS using Date object